theXiaoWang/dos2-forging-system/Story/RawFiles/Docs/inheritance_system.md

   - trimming when over cap.

 This makes outcomes random, but **stable for that forge** (deterministic for multiplayer + debugging).

+Notes:
+- **Host-authoritative**: the host/server should be the only machine that rolls this seeded randomness.
+Clients should receive the final skills/stats result from the host.
+- **Save/load fishing**: if `forgeSeed` changes each attempt, a player can save before forging and reload to try for different outcomes.
+Seeding alone does not prevent that unless `forgeSeed` is also stable across reload for the same pre-forge state.

 ### 5.5.
 Applying the cap (including overflow handling)